 Biometric Credit Cards: How Fingerprint Tech Is Changing Payment Security

 But here’s what caught me off guard: the technology isn’t just about security anymore.
-These cards are fundamentally changing how we pay for things, and some major retailers are already refusing to accept traditional cards for high-value purchases.
+These cards are an emerging, optional technology still in limited pilots, and they point to how we may pay for things in the future.

 What Exactly Are Biometric Credit Cards?